 Your perspective is valuable to this process.
-As we emphasized in last week’s blog, we would like you to share your thoughts about whole leadership.
+As we emphasized in last week’s resource, we would like you to share your thoughts about whole leadership.
 We need your help in creating a comprehensive framework that captures the competencies and functions of early childhood program leaders.
 Please join the conversation by posting a response in the comments section to this blog post.
 Also, please join the conversation on social media using #WholeLeadership.
 By any mode, we are eager to hear from you.

 Mike Abel is the Director of Research and Evaluation at the McCormick Center for Early Childhood Leadership at National Louis University.
 His background is in early childhood program leadership, teacher education, and applied research.
 He has worked on a number of state and national projects related to systems development and highly vulnerable children and families.
 He served as the Missouri AEYC-MO President and as a member of the NAEYC Affliate Council Executive Committee.